Kurt Swinghammer: Session musician and sideman

-Music for film and TV
+Music for film and television

-Since co-composing the score for the feature comedy Friends, Lovers and Lunatics in 1989, he has written extensively for film and TV projects.
-In 1991 he created the theme music for Citytv’s MediaTelevision, which ran for 11 years.
-Other TV composition credits include episodes of The Nature of Things, Canadian Made, Real Renos, Ancient Weather, The Greatest Canadian: Frederick Banting, Driven By Vision, Fanboy Confessional and Giver.
-Film credits include McLuhan's Wake, The Falls, Trouble in the Peace, Acquainted with the Night, Noise, Youkali Hotel and Ginger Snaps 2.
+Since co-composing the score for the feature comedy Friends, Lovers and Lunatics in 1989, he has written extensively for film and television projects.
+In 1991, he created the theme music for Citytv's MediaTelevision, which ran for 11 years.
+Other television composition credits include episodes of The Nature of Things, Canadian Made, Real Renos, Ancient Weather, The Greatest Canadian: Frederick Banting, Driven By Vision, Fanboy Confessional, and Giver.
+Film credits include McLuhan's Wake, The Falls, Trouble in the Peace, Acquainted with the Night, Noise, Youkali Hotel, and Ginger Snaps 2.

 Music production

-In 1986 Swinghammer produced the first full-length indie cassette release by Ron Sexsmith "There’s A Way".
-Other artists he has produced include Mary Margaret O’Hara, Patricia O’Callaghan, and Jeremy Robinson.
+In 1986, Swinghammer produced the first full-length indie cassette release by Ron Sexsmith There's A Way.
+Other artists he has produced include Mary Margaret O'Hara, Patricia O'Callaghan, and Jeremy Robinson.